Inflect logo

 Natural Disaster Risk

-• Earthquake: High (7.7) – The region is seismically active, requiring purpose-built structural reinforcement and strict adherence to building codes.
+• Earthquake: High (7.7) – The region is seismically active, requiring purpose-built structural reinforcement and strict adherence to modern building codes.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business